Mathnerd314/stroscot/docs/Overloading.rst

 Overloading
 ###########

-Stroscot supports typical pattern matching and predicate dispatch:
+Stroscot supports typical pattern matching as well as predicate dispatch:

 ::

    f x y = 1
    f 1 y = 2
-   f x 2 with x == 1 = 3
+   f x 2 | x == 1 = 3

 The cases are not ordered, instead they are matched most-specific to least-specific.
 Specificity is defined by an SMT solver, i.e. SAT(a & not b) and UNSAT (not a & b) means that a is less specific than b.